Omar Burleson: Political career

 Because of his seniority, Burleson gained the chairmanships of the Committee on House Administration (Eighty-fourth through Ninetieth Congresses), the Joint Committee on the Library (Eighty-fourth through Ninetieth Congresses), and the Joint Committee on Printing (Eighty-fourth Congress).
+In the Ninetieth Congress, burdened with the management and lack of same of his colleagues, he resigned the chairs to take a seat on the Ways and Means Committee to safeguard Texas' oil depletion allowance.

 Burleson was one of the majority of the Texan delegation to decline to sign the 1956 Southern Manifesto opposing the desegregation of public schools as ordered by the Supreme Court in its ruling on Brown v.
 Board of Education.
 It had determined that segregated public schools were unconstitutional.
 Delegations of other Southern states, particularly Virginia and some in the Deep South, did sign the manifesto and actively resisted such desegregation for years.

 But Burleson voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968, which were directed at enforcing constitutional rights for African Americans and other minorities.
 He also opposed ratification of the 24th Amendment to the U.S. Constitution and opposed the passage of the Voting Rights Act of 1965, which gave the federal government oversight and enforcement over state practices that discriminated against minority voters.
+Burleson for years was the leader of a group of Southern and Border Democrats, pejoratively known as the Boll Weevils Club, that would deliver votes to the Republican minority of the House.

 Burleson chose against running for reelection in 1978.
 He was succeeded by the election of fellow conservative Democrat Charles Stenholm of Stamford, which is also in Jones County.
 Stenholm owned and operated a large cotton farm there, but lived in Abilene, Texas.

 After resigning from Congress, Burleson resided in Abilene until his death there on May 14, 1991.
 He is interred at the Mount Hope Cemetery in Anson, his hometown.